 While all new students at Catholic University take part in the First Year Experience, members of the University Honors Program are encouraged to participate by enrolling in one of our Honors Learning Communities.
-Even though there are numerous sections that you can choose from, the ultimate decision will depend on your major and your schedule.

 Honors Learning Community Classes